tower-rs/tower/guides/inventing-service.md

 will receive.
 This would be useful if you had some service that had a hard upper limit on the amount of load it could handle.

-With our current `Service` trait we don't really have a good way to implement something like that.
+With our current `Service` trait, we don't really have a good way to implement something like that.
 We could try:

 ```rust